ALIF Consulting

 Scaling Gaming Platforms

 Up through 2018, the customer ran its core game platform on-premises and at co-location facilities.
-To achieve the scalability needed for Rogue Company, its latest game, customer moved its core platform to Azure Kubernetes Service and Azure SQL, using Kafka for messaging, HashiCorp Terraform for deployment, and GitHub for source control and collaboration.
-Since then, customer has adopted several additional Azure services, open-source solutions, and HashiCorp tools—giving the company a scalable DevOps environment that is benefiting both the company’s centralized back-end services team and its portfolio of game studios.
+To achieve the scalability needed for Rogue Company, its latest game, the customer moved its core platform to Azure Kubernetes Service and Azure SQL, using Kafka for messaging, HashiCorp Terraform for deployment, and GitHub for source control and collaboration.
+Since then, the customer has adopted several additional Azure services, open-source solutions, and HashiCorp tools—giving the company a scalable DevOps environment that benefits both its centralized back-end services team and its portfolio of game studios.

 Continued Success

 Up through 2018, the customer ran its core game platform on-premises and at co-location facilities.
-To achieve the scalability needed for Rogue Company, its latest game, customer moved its core platform to Azure Kubernetes Service and Azure SQL, using Kafka for messaging, HashiCorp Terraform for deployment, and GitHub for source control and collaboration.
-Since then, customer has adopted several additional Azure services, open-source solutions, and HashiCorp tools—giving the company a scalable DevOps environment that is benefiting both the company’s centralized back-end services team and its portfolio of game studios.
+To achieve the scalability needed for Rogue Company, its latest game, the customer moved its core platform to Azure Kubernetes Service and Azure SQL, using Kafka for messaging, HashiCorp Terraform for deployment, and GitHub for source control and collaboration.
+Since then, the customer has adopted several additional Azure services, open-source solutions, and HashiCorp tools—giving the company a scalable DevOps environment that benefits its centralized back-end services team and its portfolio of game studios.

 Containerization on AKS

-As customer moved its on-premises applications into Azure Kubernetes Service, they also migrated the data stores needed to support those applications to Azure.
-Azure SQL Managed Instance provided a simple migration path for older databases, while Azure SQL Database Hyperscale tier gave customer the scalability needed to handle the massive database load that Rogue Company would eventually generate.
+As the customer moved its on-premises applications into Azure Kubernetes Service, they also migrated the data stores needed to support those applications to Azure.
+Azure SQL Managed Instance provided a simple migration path for older databases.
+At the same time, the Azure SQL Database Hyperscale tier gave customers the scalability needed to handle the massive database load that Rogue Company would eventually generate.

 Initial Gen-2 efforts also marked the company’s adoption of Azure Container Registry, which stores container images before they’re deployed into Azure Kubernetes Service.

-with Azure Kubernetes Service is beyond anything customer could have achieved before, and the way it automates everything for us is like having a free ops team
+With Azure Kubernetes Service is beyond anything customers could have achieved before, and the way it automates everything for us is like having a free ops team.

 Adoption of other Azure Services

-While Azure Kubernetes Service and Azure SQL were primary enablers for supporting more concurrent gamers, they aren’t the only Azure services that customer has adopted to meet its scalability needs.
-The company’s homegrown ETL pipeline that feeds its data warehouse—developed soon after the company’s move to Azure—is a good example.
+While Azure Kubernetes Service and Azure SQL were primary enablers for supporting more concurrent gamers, they aren’t the only Azure services customers have adopted to meet their scalability needs.
+The company’s homegrown ETL pipeline that feeds its data warehouse—developed soon after its move to Azure—is a good example.

 In the past, the ETL pipeline used long-running Python scripts that ran on game server instances for data collection.
 Other Python scripts running as scheduled jobs would then periodically collect that data, transform it, and load it into the data warehouse.
-The problems provided by this approach were manifold.
+This approach provided manifold problems.

 Use of Open Sources

 As the company’s use of Azure services has expanded, so has its use of open source.
-Today, in addition to Kafka, customer also uses Apache ZooKeeper for configuration management, Linkerd as a service mesh, FastAPI to publish APIs written in Python, and HELM for deployment of containerized applications into Azure Kubernetes Service.
+Today, in addition to Kafka, the customer also uses Apache ZooKeeper for configuration management, Linkerd as a service mesh, FastAPI to publish Python APIs, and HELM for the deployment of containerized applications into Azure Kubernetes Service.

 GitHub for Source Control

-Historically, Customer used Perforce for all its source control needs, as do most leading game studios.
+Historically, Customers, like most leading game studios, used Perforce for all their source control needs.
 However, since the company’s move to Azure, the Back-end Services Team has moved almost all of its code to GitHub.

-The Back-end Services Team also uses GitHub for things like change requests from other parts of the business.
+The back-end services team also uses GitHub to request changes from other parts of the business.

-Customer use it for pull requests and other coordination tasks.
-The HELM charts for our Kubernetes environment are also stored in GitHub, which we use to automate a CI/CD process for each of our environments.
+Customers use it for pull requests and other coordination tasks.
+The HELM charts for our Kubernetes environment are also stored in GitHub, which we use to automate a CI/CD process for each environment.
 And we run many environments for each game, so there’s a lot to manage in that area.
-Being able to stay hands-off via automation has been a huge win
+Being able to stay hands-off via automation has been a huge win.

 Hashicorp Tools for DevOps

-Terraform lets customer codify what we want in a text file then creates that infrastructure for us, in a fully documented and repeatable manner.
-With Terraform, any time we deploy a Kubernetes cluster or other resource, we know that it was setup correctly.
+Terraform lets customers codify what they want in a text file and then creates that infrastructure for them in a fully documented and repeatable manner.
+With Terraform, we know that any time we deploy a Kubernetes cluster or other resource, it is set up correctly.

 Terraform also makes provisioning new infrastructure faster and easier.
-The new ETL pipeline Xie developed is a good example.
+Xie's new ETL pipeline is a good example.

 Solution Design